citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `image_snapshot` (String) The Snapshot of the virtual machine specified in `master_image_vm`.
 Specify the relative path of the snapshot.
 Eg: snaphost-1/snapshot-2/snapshot-3.
 This property is case sensitive.
 - `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
 When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--vsphere_machine_config--image_update_reboot_options))
+- `machine_profile` (String) The name of the virtual machine template that will be used to identify the default value for the tags, virtual machine size, boot diagnostics and host cache property of OS disk.
 - `master_image_note` (String) The note for the master image.
 - `writeback_cache` (Attributes) Write-back Cache config.
 Leave this empty to disable Write-back Cache. (see [below for nested schema](#nestedatt--provisioning_scheme--vsphere_machine_config--writeback_cache))